alginanto/Timestamp_microService/README.md

-It is a full stack JavaScript.
+It is a full stack node js project.
 Freecodecamp certification project